-We also offer the opportunity to follow a specialism option in either mathematics or science.
+We also offer the opportunity to follow a specialism option in mathematics, music, PE or science.

 Trainees will attend the course for 3 days a week (Monday - Wednesday), across the 2 years.
 Trainees will complete a total of 24 weeks of training within a school setting, undertaking teaching practices in two consecutive age phases and also school-based training.

 In year 1 trainees will undertake a mixture of centre-based and school based training.
 This will include a formally assessed placement within their preferred age phase.
 Centre-based training focuses on the core and foundation curriculum areas and professional studies.
 This training is based largely at Hillborough Junior School in Luton.
 Sessions also take place in other settings, including partnership schools and a special school.
 In addition you will have the opportunity to focus on the areas of special educational needs and developing early reading through directed placements.
 All centre-based training takes place during the school day (9:15am - 4pm).